stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-And a JNA type converter to convert a native object to its underlying JNA pointer:
+And a new JNA type converter is implemented to transform a native object to the underlying JNA pointer:

 ```java
 TypeConverter CONVERTER = new TypeConverter() {